goplus/builder/docs/usage/usage.md

 Then we can upload another sprite using the method we just did.
 And since both sprites need to be able to modify and output the number of clicks on all sprites when clicked, we need to declare a global variable.

-We can choose to click the entryCode button to enter the editing area and declare a count variable to record the number of clicks.
+We can choose to click the stage area on the right to enter the entryCode editing area and declare a count variable to record the number of clicks.

 And in the click events of the two sprites, both write the logic of modifying and outputting the number of clicks, click run, and you can view the corresponding effect.
 ```